sysgears/create-apollo-app/README.md

 |frontendRefreshOnBackendChange|Trigger web frontend refresh when backend code changes|
 |persistGraphQL|Generate and use Apollo persistent GraphQL queries|

-Each `spin.js` plugin tries to handle subset of technologies in the builder stack to configure build tools usually used for this stack the best way.
+Each `spinjs` plugin tries to handle subset of technologies in the builder stack to configure build tools usually used for this stack the best way.
 After configuration of the builder it gets executed in the mode that specified in `spin` command line, i.e. `watch`, `build`, `test`, etc.

-There are several built-in plugins supplied with `spin.js`.
+There are several built-in plugins supplied with `spinjs`.
 External plugins can be specified inside `options -> plugins` property.

 ### Community support